Waveform-Analytics/measles_data/notes/timeline-notes.md

 # Timeline notes

-- cases dropped after 2020 due to mask mandates, social media, and
+- cases dropped after 2020 due to mask mandates, social distancing, and people being less likely to have illnesses logged.